 - Managing the entirety of all risk management files for all products, production, processes, facilities, etc, to keep on top of everything.

-- Practicality of risk management: Risk management can be really challenging in practical terms while continuing to align with MDR regulations
+- The practicality of risk management: Risk management can be really challenging in practical terms while continuing to align with MDR regulations

 - Aligning with all the MDR requirements which are sometimes conflicting can be confusing, coming from different harmonized standards and MDR / IVDR related to risk management.
 MDR mandates override everything on the harmonized standard, which is sometimes very conflicting.